SettingDust/ModSets/README.md

 ## Rule
 ![img_1.png](https://github.com/SettingDust/ModSets/raw/main/img_1.png)
-Every rule hold a text and tooltip for displaying the info you want.
+Every rule hold a text and description for displaying the info you want.
 And a controller for YACL user interface
 Example: